India reels amid virus surge, affecting world vaccine supply

 And experts warn that India could be looking at just that.

-They suspect the most likely cause behind the widespread surge is the presence of more infectious variants.
-Health officials confirmed last month that 80% of infections in the northern state of Punjab were due to the version of the virus first detected in the United Kingdom.
-There’s also increasing concern about another new and potentially troublesome variant that was first detected in India itself.
+They suspect the most likely cause behind the widespread surge is the presence of more infectious variants, including a new and potentially troublesome variant that was first detected in India itself.

 India needs to vaccinate faster and increase measures aimed at stopping the virus’s spread, said Krishna Udayakumar, founding director of the Duke Global Health Innovation Center at Duke University.
 “The coming months in India are extremely dangerous,” he said.